Degrees in Psychology

 Drexel’s Department of Psychology offers various types of psychology degrees to best meet the interests and career goals of our students.
 Our psychology degrees include undergraduate, master’s and doctorate programs, as well as minors in psychology and neuroscience.

-Students in Drexel's BS in Psychology learn how to frame and find answers to important questions regarding human behavior, cognition and emotion, and how to apply their findings to improve lives.
+Students in the Bachelor of Science in Psychology program learn how to frame and find answers to important questions regarding human behavior, cognition and emotion, and how to apply their findings to improve lives.
 Students have the opportunity to conduct research alongside the department’s distinguished faculty, who lead innovative research and clinical projects in areas including health, forensic, cognitive, human experimental, neuro and clinical psychology.

 Learn more about the Bachelor of Science in Psychology

-The Accelerated BS/MS in Psychology program provides an opportunity for select undergraduate students to complete their undergraduate education and master’s curriculum in 5 years.
-Through this program, potential BS/MS students are identified when first admitted as undergraduate psychology majors.
+The Accelerated BS + MS in Psychology program provides an opportunity for select undergraduate students to complete their undergraduate education and master’s curriculum in 5 years.
+Through this program, potential BS + MS students are identified when first admitted as undergraduate psychology majors.
 Following a review and streamlined admittance process, up to 5 students can be selected per program year.
-In the event that vacant spaces exist for students in any given program year, students may also be selected from undergraduate psychology majors in good standing who apply for the program in their junior year of undergraduate study.
+In the event that vacant spaces exist for students in any given program year, students may also be selected from undergraduate psychology majors in good standing who apply for the accelerated psychology degree program in their junior year of undergraduate study.